 One thing I never, ever do is push him to do things he doesn’t want to do.
 That produces fear.
 But I do encourage him to try new things.

-He gives it back, and walks off.
-He then has think.
-He decides he wants to try it on his own.
+He gives it back and walks off.
+He then gives it a second thought and decides he wants to try it on his own.